The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

 \begin{lemma} Let $A$ and $B$ be abelian groups.
 If $A$ belongs to $\mathfrak{X}_{\pi}$ and $B$ has finite torsion-free rank, then $A\otimes B$ is a member of $\mathfrak{X}_{\pi}$. \end{lemma}

 \begin{proof} Choose a free abelian subgroup $C$ of $B$ such that $B/C$ is torsion.
 Then $C\cong \mathbb Z^{n}$, where $n=h(B)$, and so $A\otimes C\cong \underbrace{A\oplus\dots\oplus A}_{n}$.
 The class $\mathfrak{X}_{\pi}$ is closed under extensions and quotients; hence every quotient of $A\otimes C$ is in $\mathfrak{X}_{\pi}$ .
-Also, as a torsion group, $A\otimes B/C$ belongs to $\mathfrak{X}_{\pi}$ .
-It follows, then, from the exact sequence $A\otimes C\to A\otimes B\to A\otimes B/C\to 0$ that $A\otimes B$ lies in $\mathfrak{X}_{\pi}$. \end{proof}
+Also, as a torsion group, $A\otimes (B/C)$ belongs to $\mathfrak{X}_{\pi}$ .
+It follows, then, from the exact sequence $A\otimes C\to A\otimes B\to A\otimes (B/C)\to 0$ that $A\otimes B$ lies in $\mathfrak{X}_{\pi}$. \end{proof}

-Lemma 5.5 allows us to establish the following two inheritance properties for solvable minimax $\mathfrak{X}_{\pi}$-groups.
-The second of these, Lemma 5.8, will play an essential role in the proof of Theorem D.
+Lemma 4.5 allows us to establish the following two inheritance properties for solvable $\mathfrak{X}_{\pi}$-groups of finite rank.
+The second of these, Lemma 4.8, will play an essential role in the proof of Theorem C.

 \begin{lemma} Let $M$, $N$, and $P$ be nilpotent normal subgroups of a group $G$ such that $M<N<P$ and the following three conditions hold. (i) The quotient $G/P$ is abelian.